 Click HERE to learn about the origins of signed T206 cards.

-Thanks in large part to memorabilia collector Dan Bretta, I have made some tremendous strides putting back together the collection of Clarence “Doc” Steen, who may just be the first serious through-the-mail autograph seeker in baseball history.
+Thanks in large part to memorabilia collector Dan Bretta, I made some tremendous strides putting back together the collection of Clarence “Doc” Steen, who may just be the first serious through-the-mail autograph seeker in baseball history.
 Over about a three-year period (1939-1941), Doc Steen amassed quite the collection of pre-war player autographs on Sporting News and Baseball Magazine supplements (M101-2s, M113s, and M114s), George Burke Photos, and other photographs.
-Click here or on the pic above to see the latest on my efforts to reconstitute Steen’s 80-year old collection.
+Click here or on the pic above to see my efforts to reconstitute Steen’s 80-year old collection.

 Click the above image to see cards from Jefferson Burdick's collection, which he traded or sold before donating the balance of his enormous hoard to the Metropolitan Museum of Art in New York City.
 How do we know they were his?
 Because he stamped his name on them!